augustobarreto/myprojects/README.md

 In these 4 years in the field, I've worked with Remote Sensing and Agriculture, Natural Language Processing for Word Sense Disambiguation and Fault Detection in Industrial Systems

+This is a repo with some personal projects I've doing during my learning time.

 **Current languages and tools:**